SciDataContainer/SciDataContainer/README.md

 ## Structure and Terms

 Each data container is identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which is usually generated automatically.
 The *Container* file is a [ZIP package file](https://en.wikipedia.org/wiki/ZIP_(file_format)).
 The data in the container is stored in *Items* (file in ZIP package), which are organized in *Parts* (folder in ZIP package).
 The standard file extension of the container files is `.zdc`.
-When you execute the file `zdc.reg` on Microsoft Windows, the operating sytem treats this extension in the same way as `.zip`.
+When you execute the file `zdc.reg` on Microsoft Windows, the operating system treats this extension in the same way as `.zip`.
 This allows to inspect the file with a double-click in the Windows Explorer.

 There are no restrictions regarding data formats, but items should be represented as Python dictionaries and stored as JSON files in the ZIP package, if possible.
 This allows to inspect, use and even create data container files with the tools provided by the operating system without any special software.
 However, this container class makes these tasks much more convenient.
 Data *Attributes* are keys of JSON mappings.

 Just two items `content.json` and `meta.json` are required and must be located in the root part of the container.
-The optional root item `license.txt` may be used to store the license text for the dataset in theis container.
+The optional root item `license.txt` may be used to store the license text for the dataset in this container.
 The data payload and parameter data should be stored in an optional set of suggested parts as explained below.

 ## Container Parameters